acmenezes/kubeadm-ansible/README.md

 ### Prerequisites
 This project can be deployed int two flavors: Terraform or Vagrant.
 If you're using vagrant you need virtualbox or kvm/libvirt (plus the vagrant itself and the vagrant-libvirt plugin if you have libvirt) working in your mahchine.
 If you're using terraform read the particular cloud provider instructions once they are ready in the docs folder.

-Other than that you'll need up to date python and ansible installed on the testing machine.
+Other than that you'll need an up to date python and ansible installation on the testing machine.